christophwaibel/EnergyHubs/CplexEnergyHubs/AdamMSc2020/README.md

 This program runs energyhubs for 1 or more samples (building or district).
 If a sample represents a district, loads need to be aggregated and a simplified district heating network with heat exchanger per building is added (no losses, no flowrate, nothing, just network length cost and heat exchanger costs).

 ## How to use
-Execute the `AdamMSc2020.exe` program and follow the instructions on the console:
+Download and build the solution on your computer, or ask me to send you the program.
+Execute `AdamMSc2020.exe` and follow the instructions on the console:
 - Enter the path to the inputs folder
 - The program identifies all valid samples (see below in section **Inputs** for their format).
 Enter an integer number smaller or equals to that number.
 - The program will now generate Energyhubs for each sample.
 It should take around 5 seconds per sample on an i7-8700K and 32GB RAM.
 The console will inform you on the iterations, i.e. how many Energyhubs still need to be run.